 I hurriedly hustle home, as I mentally prepare myself for the battle awaiting.
 My tactic is to appear the opposite of how I feel.
 Therefore, I act nonchalantly and unphased as I join them in criticizing my irresponsibility.
 To them I may seem supercilious and disrespectful, but they don't know that it hurts me to make them worry.
 They are good parents and they deserve better.

-what is the relationship between freedom and responsibility?
+the relationship between freedom and responsibility?

 Like in revolutions, must we be irresponsible in order to oppose freedom restrictions?
 When does responsibility jeopardize our freedom?
 Is freedom worth risking responsibility if it hurts one’s environment?
 Or is it possible to have freedom while being responsible?
 How does technology impact our personal freedom?
 And most importantly, how do we truly define freedom and to whom/what should we be responsible?